kaarthis/Projects/prd/upgrades/0002-required-planned-maintenance-windows.md

 ### Portal Experience

-- **Maintenance Configuration Management**: New blade for creating and managing maintenance configurations
+- **Maintenance Configuration Management**: New blade for creating and managing maintenance configurations with custom names
-- **Cluster Creation Flow**: Required step to select or create maintenance configuration
+- **Cluster Creation Flow**: Required step to specify maintenance window (day of week and start time) with auto-generated GUID-based maintenance configurations, or option to select existing maintenance configurations
 - **Multi-Cluster View**: Dashboard showing which clusters use which maintenance configurations
 - **Migration Wizard**: Guided experience for existing clusters to adopt new model